Kale Apple Slaw

-I’m so excited to be be sharing this guest post by my amazing sister Jodi and her Happy Hearted Kitchen.
-Jodi’s blog is filled with amazing fresh, local and seasonal recipes, and she makes the absolute best salad dressings, so this Winter Kale Slaw is not to be missed.
+I’m so excited to be sharing this guest post by my amazing sister Jodi and her Happy Hearted Kitchen.
+Jodi’s blog is filled with amazing fresh, local, and seasonal recipes, and she makes the absolute best salad dressings, so this kale apple is not to be missed.

-Hi guys, Jodi here from Happy Hearted Kitchen, I’m so happy to be sharing this recipe with you here today!
-I am always one to offer to bring a salad or some vegetables to the party, and this is one of my favorite salad recipes for bringing to a holiday pot luck or gathering.
-I try to keep the produce simple and as local as possible, so here I’ve chosen sturdy tuscan kale and crunchy gala apples.
+Jodi here from Happy Hearted Kitchen, I’m so happy to be sharing this recipe with you here today!
+I am always one to offer to bring a salad or some vegetables to the party, and this is one of my favorite salad recipes for bringing to a holiday potluck or gathering.
+I try to keep the produce simple and as local as possible, so here I’ve chosen sturdy Tuscan kale and crunchy gala apples.
 Tuscan kale holds up nicely to any dressing, and doesn’t wilt after time – this salad actually tastes best once it has been marinating in the fridge for a little while.
-I love dried fruit in a salad, but I often find it can be a bit heavy on the sweet side, so these soaked golden raisins are just the perfect thing, sweet, juicy and a good burst of acidity from the apple cider vinegar.
-From there we add toasted hazelnuts (an apples best friend) and a simple dressing spiked with just a pinch of holiday spices.
-I love the simplicity of this salad, the colours and the textures.
+I love dried fruit in a salad, but I often find it can be a bit heavy on the sweet side, so these soaked golden raisins are just the perfect thing, sweet, juicy, and a good burst of acidity from the apple cider vinegar.
+From there we add toasted hazelnuts (an apple’s best friend) and a simple dressing spiked with just a pinch of holiday spices.
+I love the simplicity of this salad, the colors, and the textures.

-This winter kale slaw is a hearty winter salad that makes a great side dish for roast or a hearty meal, and leftovers store well in the fridge for days to come.
+This kale apple slaw is a hearty winter salad that makes a great side dish for roast or a hearty meal, and leftovers store well in the fridge for days to come.